Ancient Warrior Skills in Crafting and Using Throwing Nets

 The choice of fiber was the first and most important decision.
 Different environments offered different materials, and ancient warriors understood the trade-offs between strength, weight, durability, and rot resistance.

-• Flax (Linum usitatissimum): The fiber of choice for the Mediterranean world.
-Flax processing—retting, breaking, scutching, and hackling—produces long, smooth bast fibers.
+• Flax: The fiber of choice for the Mediterranean world.
+Flax processing with retting, breaking, scutching, and hackling produces long smooth bast fibers.
 Linen cordage has high tensile strength, relatively low stretch, and excellent resistance to water damage, making it ideally suited for nets that might be deployed in wet conditions or near rivers.
+Egyptian tomb paintings show workers spinning and twisting flax fibers into net cordage with remarkable consistency, achieving strand thicknesses that modern textile engineers find difficult to replicate by hand.

-• Hemp (Cannabis sativa): A ubiquitous fiber across Asia and Europe, hemp offers incredible durability and strength.
-Its fibers are longer and coarser than flax, giving it a high resistance to abrasion.
-Hemp nets were workhorses, capable of withstanding heavy use and harsh environments.
-The strength of hemp made it a favorite for large hunting nets and ship's rigging alike.
+• Hemp: A ubiquitous fiber across Asia and Europe, hemp offers incredible durability and strength.
+Its fibers are longer and coarser than flax, giving it high resistance to abrasion.
+Hemp nets were workhorses capable of withstanding heavy use and harsh environments.
+The strength of hemp made it a favorite for large hunting nets and ship rigging alike.
+Scythian and Sarmatian warriors prized hemp nets for their ability to retain strength even when wet with blood and mud during extended campaigns.

-• Nettle (Urtica dioica): An often-overlooked but vital resource for ancient peoples.
-Nettle stems, when processed similarly to flax, yield a surprisingly fine, strong, and lustrous fiber.
+• Nettle: An often overlooked but vital resource for ancient peoples.
+Nettle stems processed similarly to flax yield a surprisingly fine, strong, and lustrous fiber.
 For a warrior on the move, nettle was a freely available source of high-quality cordage that could be processed in the field to repair or even construct a new net.
+The ability to identify, harvest, and process nettle fibers was a survival skill taught to young warriors across northern Europe and Asia.

 The Art of Cordage and Knotwork